 At this point it’s worth reflecting on some possible objections to this story I’ve been telling.
 Some of the most incisive critiques of BR2049 came from feminist writers who found its aesthetics deceptively derivative, its depictions of women gratuitously negative, and its politics of reproduction deeply problematic.
-Regarding the film’s reproduction of its source materials and seeming lack of engagement with contemporary social issues, Shama Rangwala writes that “The only future made possible by Blade Runner 2049’s final scene is more and more Blade Runners” (Rangwala).
+Regarding the film’s reproduction of its source materials and seeming lack of engagement with contemporary social issues, Shama Rangwala writes that “The only future made possible by Blade Runner 2049’s final scene is more and more Blade Runners.”
 But BR2049 is more than another example of the flood of sterile reproductions, reboots, sequels, prequels, and spinoffs of previously profitable intellectual properties that dominates contemporary culture: as the use of Pale Fire as a metaphor for adaptation suggests, it is an ironic and satiric commentary on the fatal sterility of that same process, and one that holds the potential for liberation from the power of a certain kind of archival control.
 Arguably, the intertextuality with Nabokov is too subtle a strategy for such ends, possibly limited to a certain kind of reader; but many critics have also overlooked or downplayed the creative agency of Stelline.
-Emma Louise Backe criticizes the film’s over-reliance on the trope of reproduction, arguing that despite Stelline’s role as memory engineer and potential mother, she is nothing in herself.
-“Despite her importance to the Blade Runner 2049 plot and mythos, Dr. Stelline is defined primarily by her significance to the men around her and her biological identity, rather than any personal qualities inherent to her” (Backe 2017).
+Emma Louise Backe criticizes the film’s over-reliance on the trope of reproduction, arguing that despite Stelline’s role as memory engineer and potential mother, she is nothing in herself; “Despite her importance to the Blade Runner 2049 plot and mythos, Dr. Stelline is defined primarily by her significance to the men around her and her biological identity, rather than any personal qualities inherent to her.”
 In effect, such a critique reduces Stelline to “pale fire” as well.
 I would argue, however, that Stelline’s artistry transgresses the order imposed by the patriarchal world in which she is confined, and represents the precarious possibility of escape from control.

 Ian Campbell (no relation) has examined a similar topic but come to different conclusions.
 He argues that the film’s use of Pale Fire is metafictive, inciting viewers to look beyond the seemingly optimistic story about K’s heroism to see that he has likely been a self-deluded puppet of Wallace all along; the film’s use of holographic imagery, deployed with Joi and Rachael, is a self-aware illusion that comfortingly mimics the more optimistic first film while ultimately suggesting the illusory nature of the optimistic ending.
 “The future is (fore)closed, not open.
-BR49 [sic] only seems optimistic because of its familiar tropes and because it borrows some of its predecessor’s aura through Rachael’s iconic look … The film seems to end well, but that’s because its use of illusion distracts us from thinking about metafiction in the way that Pale Fire demands” (Campbell).
+BR49 [sic] only seems optimistic because of its familiar tropes and because it borrows some of its predecessor’s aura through Rachael’s iconic look … The film seems to end well, but that’s because its use of illusion distracts us from thinking about metafiction in the way that Pale Fire demands.”
 This argument, however, requires additional information that is conspicuously not supplied by the film itself.
 “We’ve been putting microchips in our cats and dogs since before the millennium; is it really plausible that the Wallace Corporation can’t track all the Replicants, even those who have plucked out their right eyes?
 How likely is it that Replicants don’t have remotely-activated devices that can drop them unconscious or kill them instantly?”
-(Campbell).
 If this were the case, however, and replicants could easily be remotely deactivated, what need would there be for blade runners at all?
 The whole premise of the story would collapse.
 Ironically, the wish to interpret the film’s future as definitively foreclosed is a distinctly Kinbotian overreach.